Boosting Deep Neural Networks with Geometrical Prior Knowledge: A Survey: Preliminaries

 \subsection{Group Theory}

-Groups are a mathematical abstraction used to describe invertible geometrical transformations.
-A group $G$ consists of a set of elements and a group operation, which combines two elements of the group to form a third.
+Groups are a mathematical abstraction that can be used to model invertible geometrical transformations.
+A group $G$ consists of a set of elements and a group operation, which combines two elements of the group to form a third $ab=c$ with $a,b,c \in G$.
 It fulfills the axioms of closure, associativity, identity and invertibility.